aicjofs/zclassic-swing-wallet-ui/README.md

 3. Running the installed ZCash GUI wallet

+   Before running the GUI uuou need to start zcashd (e.g. `zcashd --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
 Assuming you have already installed [ZCash](https://z.cash/) and the GUI Wallet `ZCashSwingWalletUI.jar` in directory `/home/user/zcash/bin` one way to run it from comamnd line is:
    ```
    user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ java -jar /home/user/zcash/bin/ZCashSwingWalletUI.jar
    ```
-   I you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
+   If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
 This will start the ZCash GUI wallet.